-It’s critical, therefore, for these organizations to invest in an underlying unified communication and collaboration platform to support these various tools, said Mark Goetz, Account Executive at IR.
+It’s critical, therefore, for these organizations to invest in an underlying unified communication and collaboration platform to support these various tools, said Kasey Fitzpatrick, Account Manager at IR.

 “With the kind of digital transformation we are seeing in healthcare organizations to facilitate telemedicine applications and hybrid work environments, there are scores of potential points of failure across the continuum of digital transmission,” he said.
 “Organizations benefit when they have a solution that can monitor and interrogate those points of failure to make sure things stay up and running – that these different communication methods provide a good experience for all.”

 Better patient communication and experience